 Steve Tompkins, Director, Haworth Tompkins

-Steve leads Haworth Tompkins’ Performing Arts team alongside co-directors Roger Watts and Lucy Picardo - completed projects include the Royal Court, the Young Vic, NT Future, BAC, Snape Maltings, the Egg, The Bridge, the Bush, Liverpool Everyman (Stirling Prize winner 2014), Bristol Old Vic and the recently completed Theatre Royal Drury Lane.
-He is also the founder of the environmental group Architects Declare, now 7,000 organisations strong in 27 countries.
-In 2019 The Stage named him the most influential person in British theatre and this year he was awarded an MBE for services to architecture and to the arts.
+Steve leads Haworth Tompkins’ Performing Arts team alongside co-directors Roger Watts and Lucy Picard.
+Completed projects include the Royal Court, Young Vic, NT Future project, BAC, Snape Maltings, the egg at Theatre Royal Bath, The Bridge, Bush Theatre, Liverpool Everyman Theatre (Stirling Prize winner 2014), Bristol Old Vic and the recently completed Theatre Royal Drury Lane.
+He is also the founder of the environmental group Architects Declare, which is now 7,000 organisations strong in 27 countries.
+In 2019, The Stage named him the most influential person in British theatre and in 2021 he was awarded an MBE for services to architecture and to the arts.